 David Bannon Technical Director, Berkeley Homes

-Due to be completed by 2032, the project is transforming a derelict 76 acre site into a vibrant community incorporating both the refurbishment of Grade I and II listed historic buildings and bold new modern architecture.
-It is one of London’s largest brownfield sites and will eventually include 3,700 new homes, shops, restaurants and cafes, offices, a hotel, community healthcare, nursery, leisure and a cinema.
+The development, which is a key project under the London Plan, is being delivered by Berkeley Homes with SSE acting as the Energy Services Company (ESCo).
+The project sees the transformation of the former derelict 88 acre site into a vibrant community which incorporates both the refurbishment of Grade I and II listed historic buildings and the creation of bold new modern architecture, mixing the old with the new.
+When completed it will eventually include over 5,000 new homes, a Crossrail Station, shops, restaurants and cafes, offices, a hotel, community healthcare, nursery, and leisure.

-Vital Energi was initially commissioned to design, supply and install an efficient energy solution to serve 461 apartments in The Armouries, a nursery, Primary Care Trust, shops and restaurants.
+In 2007 Vital Energi was initially commissioned to design supply and install an efficient energy solution to serve 461 apartments in The Armouries, a nursery, Primary Care Trust, shops and restaurants.

 In 2011, we connected a further 290 homes, known as The Warehouse, as well as a number of commercial buildings, including a leisure centre.
 At the same time, we installed a 2.5MW boiler, associated pipework, and made modifications to the building management system controls to accommodate additional heat and hot water demand.

-Throughout the project, Vital Energi has paid special consideration to the requirements of the local environment and the residents of adjacent buildings including ensuring noise was kept to a minimum during the installation work.
-The CHP plant was carefully selected to meet stringent air pollution control regulations and atmospheric dispersion modelling was carried out to see how emissions disperse in the atmosphere to ensure the installation complies with the Clean Air Act Legislation.
+Throughout the project, Vital Energi has paid special consideration to the requirements of the local environment and the residents of adjacent buildings.
+This has seen us take every effort to ensure noise was kept to a minimum during the installation work.
+We also specified a CHP with a catalytic reduction system which reduced NOx emissions to 20mg/kWhr, which met the stringent air pollution control regulations and we carried out extensive atmospheric dispersion modelling to ensure the installation complies with the Clean Air Act legislation.

-In 2012, Vital Energi was commissioned by Berkeley Homes to carry out a feasibility study into extending the scope of the district heating network to accommodate the entire future capacity of the site.
-The initial calculations concluded that the thermal output of the energy centre needed to be increased to accommodate a 15 MW peak load requirement for the development, resulting in the CHP capacity increasing to 2.4MWe in order to meet the planning requirements of contributing a minimum of 65% of the sites annual heat demand.
+In 2012, Vital Energi was commissioned by Berkeley Homes to carry out a feasibility study into extending the scope of the district heating network and energy centre to accommodate the entire future capacity of the site.
+The initial calculations concluded that the thermal output of the energy centre needed to be increased to accommodate a 15 MW peak load requirement for the development, resulting in the CHP capacity increasing to 2.4MWe.
+This was essential to meet the planning requirements which stipulated that a minimum of 65% of the site’s annual heat demand come from CHP.
 The study also investigated the best use of the limited available space in the energy centre for additional plant.

-Due to the proximity of the existing 22m high flue at the energy centre to the new cross rail station, accurate air dispersion calculations were required to reduce the Nitrogen Oxide (NOx) output of the system in order to meet the stringent planning requirements.
-By using a process called Selective Catalytic Reduction, ammonia liquid is injected into the CHP flue gas which acts as an agent and breaks down the NOx emissions to as low as 0mg/m3.
+Due to the proximity of the existing 22m high flue to the new cross rail station, accurate air dispersion calculations were required to reduce the Nitrogen Oxide (NOx) output of the system in order to meet the stringent planning requirements.
+Vital was also commissioned to extend the pre-insulated district heating mains, something made much simpler due to the future proofing of the scheme at the design stage.

-We have maintained a close relationship with the ESCo provider, SSE, and the developer, Berkeley Homes, providing input into the planning of energy provision to meet the needs of the development as it is constructed.
+We have worked closely with the ESCo provider, SSE, and the developer, Berkeley Homes, maintaining strong working relationships and providing input into the planning of energy provision to meet the needs of the development as it is constructed.